 Istanbul and European Turkey experience hot summers and cooler winters.
 There is sometimes even snow, so make sure you take a jumper if you visit in the winter.
-The best time to visit is in spring and autumn, from April to May and from September to mid-November respectively, when Istanbul is warm and sunny but not stifling and the inland regions enjoy pleasant temperatures and clear skies.
+The best time to visit is in spring and autumn, from April to May and September to mid-November, respectively, when Istanbul is warm and sunny but not stifling.
+The inland regions enjoy pleasant temperatures and clear skies.

 Conversely, if you like the beach or to laze by the pool, head to Istanbul in the summer.
 The best pool can be found at the shoreline Four Seasons in Istanbul.

 The tours below start in Istanbul so you will need to book a hotel as your base.
 In terms of places to stay, the two best luxury hotels in Istanbul are the Four Seasons although there are plenty of brilliant luxury hotels Istanbul Old Town.
 If you are looking for a hotel with a club lounge in Istanbul, we have covered this too.